This is an undergraduate level course covering the fundamental concepts of networking as embodied in the Internet.

 There will be 5 programming assignments and the last two can be quite time-consuming and challenging to implement and debug.

-Therefore, the workload of this class can be quite high and it's important to keep up with the pace of the class and try to
+Therefore, the workload of this class can be quite high and it's important to keep up with the pace of the lectures and try to

 avoid starting a lab or programming assignment only when the deadline approaches.